-Brighton vs Tottenham 2021-22 English Premier League
+Brighton vs Spurs 2021-22 English Premier League

 Tottenham beat Brighton as Harry Kane sets Premier League away goals record